-Frequently Asked Questions for Beginners (FAQs)For those thinking of starting or have just started beekeeping
+For those thinking of starting, or have just started beekeeping

-I have been involved with teaching beekeeping to all abilities since the 1970s and understand the needs of those who are just starting, or are about to.
-I will try to check all links and information for accuracy and suitability for beginners.
+I have been involved with teaching beekeeping to all abilities since the early 1970s, so I think I understand the needs of those who are just starting, or are about to.
+In compiling this FAQ, I have used many of the questions that I am regularly asked.

 Q: What equipment do I need to start beekeeping?

 Q: Shall I buy a Beginners kit?